zGaly/b2bking-erp-sync/readme.txt

 == Description ==

-This plugin creates a custom endpoint in the WordPress REST API that allows importing pricing and business rule data directly into B2BKing.
-The data is sent in JSON format, typically generated from an ERP such as PHC CS or PHC GO.
+This plugin exposes a secure custom endpoint in the WordPress REST API that receives structured pricing rules in JSON format and creates corresponding dynamic pricing rules in the B2BKing plugin for WooCommerce.

+It is designed to be used in ERP-to-ecommerce integrations, enabling WooCommerce stores to reflect the same customer-specific pricing rules maintained in external systems like PHC CS or PHC GO.

-The plugin interprets the data and applies:
+The plugin interprets incoming data and applies:
 - Group-based prices (SkuGeneralTab)
-- Personalized discounts per customer (Discount Percentage)
+- Personalized percentage discounts per product and customer (Discount Percentage)
-- Fixed prices per customer (Fixed Price)
+- Fixed prices per product and customer (Fixed Price)

+It does not manage group assignments or user-role logic.
+Each rule is applied independently using SKU, user login, and priority as key identifiers.

-No need for CSV files, manual imports, or actions in the back office.
+There is no need for CSV uploads or manual admin actions — pricing sync is automated via API.

 == Installation ==